logo

-Biofilm formation by foodborne pathogens is a serious threat to food safety.
-Meat processing plants harbor various microorganisms, and the environmental microbial community might impact pathogen survival via mixed biofilm formation.
-This study investigated the effects of environmental microorganisms on *E. coli* O157:H7 sanitizer tolerance.
-Results showed that biofilm-forming ability and bacterial species composition varied based on plants and drain locations. *E. coli* O157:H7 cells had significantly higher sanitizer tolerance in mixed biofilms from the plant with recurrent *E. coli* O157:H7 prevalence.
-The mixed biofilm best protecting *E. coli* O157:H7 also had the highest species diversity.
-The unique environmental microbial community, biofilm formation, and interspecies interactions affect *E. coli* O157:H7 persistence.
+Biofilm formation by foodborne pathogens is a serious threat to food safety and public health.
+Meat processing plants may harbor various microorganisms and occasional foodborne pathogens; thus, the environmental microbial community might impact pathogen survival via mixed biofilm formation.
+We collected floor drain samples from two beef plants with different E. coli O157:H7 prevalence history and investigated the effects of the environmental microorganisms on pathogen sanitizer tolerance.
+The results showed that biofilm forming ability and bacterial species composition varied considerably based on the plants and drain locations.
+E. coli O157:H7 cells obtained significantly higher sanitizer tolerance in mixed biofilms by samples from the plant with recurrent E. coli O157:H7 prevalence than those mixed with samples from the other plant.
+The mixed biofilm that best protected E. coli O157:H7 also had the highest species diversity.
+The percentages of the species were altered significantly after sanitization, suggesting that the community composition affects the role and tolerance level of each individual species.
+Therefore, the unique environmental microbial community, their ability to form biofilms on contact surfaces and the interspecies interactions all play roles in E. coli O157:H7 persistence by either enhancing or reducing pathogen survival within the biofilm community.

 Publisher